AI hardware explainer

 What not to overclaim

-Do not treat Jalapeno as a gadget people can compare in a store.
-It is infrastructure.
-Do not turn it into a guarantee that AI will be cheaper, faster, or better for every user tomorrow.
-The public sources describe a chip direction, early testing, and an expected deployment path, not a BTI hands-on review.
+Do not treat DeepSeek’s reported chip or OpenAI’s Jalapeno as gadgets people can compare in a store.
+They are infrastructure stories.
+Do not turn them into a guarantee that AI will be cheaper, faster, or better for every user tomorrow.
+The public sources describe chip directions and public claims, not a BTI hands-on review.

 Also avoid turning the story into a simple “replacement” headline.
 Custom chips can sit alongside other accelerators.
 AI companies may still use multiple hardware partners because training, inference, availability, cost, and reliability are different problems.